UNICEF appeals for US$25 million to meet the urgent needs of 1.7 million children affected by the economic crisis in Sri Lanka

 - Provide 1.5 million families with safe water for drinking and domestic needs.

 - Provide 2,500 girls and women with menstrual hygiene management services

 - Provide mental health services and psychosocial support to 984,000 children and parents/caregivers.

 - Ensure 665,700 children access formal or non-formal education, including early learning.

-- Provide 122,000 pregnant mothers with cash or voucher assistance to afford a nutritious diet.
+- Provide 122,000 vulnerable households with cash assistance to afford the basics of life.